Complete East Greenland | Ocean Albatros | IExpedition

 Fly/Cruise: Cruise only

-Single Supplement: 1.75x twin rate or share options
+Single Supplement: 1.75x - 2.0x twin rate or share options

 • Itinerary

-• Day 1 - Reykjavík, Iceland
+• Day 1 - All Aboard in Reykjavik!

-• Day 2 - At Sea, Crossing The Denmark Strait
+• Day 2 - At Sea, Crossing the Denmark Strait

-• Day 3 - Kuummiut And Ikateq
+• Day 3 - Kuummiut and Ikateq, East Greenland

-• Day 4 - Tasiilaq
+• Day 4 - Tasiilaq, East Greenland

-• Day 5 - At Sea, En Route To Ittoqqortoormiit
+• Day 5 - At Sea, En Route to Ittoqqortoormiit

 • Day 6 - Ittoqqortoormiit